Showing posts with label garden. Show all posts

 I took pictures of the garden as we approached the entrance.

-We were greeted by the owner and told the upstairs was closed.
+We were greeted by the owner, who informed us that the upstairs area was closed.

 The owner said you are welcome to go upstairs and look around while you are waiting for your food.

-I ordered the Cranberry Cashew Salad with Mixed greens, cashews, craisins, Havarti cheese, peppers, and tomatoes with house dressing and cranberry bread.
+I ordered the Cranberry Cashew Salad with Mixed greens, cashews, craisins, Havarti cheese, peppers, and tomatoes, served with house dressing, and cranberry bread.

-Hubby ordered Deli Rose Roast Beef Sandwich with Pepper Jack Cheese, Provolone Cheese, Onions, Tomatoes, Mayo, Mustard, and special sauce on an onion roll served with chips and a pickle.
+My Hubby ordered a Deli Rose Roast Beef Sandwich with Pepper Jack Cheese, Provolone Cheese, Onions, Tomatoes, Mayo, Mustard, and special sauce on an onion roll, served with chips and a pickle.

 We finished the meal with Carrot Cake topped with Cream Cheese icing and nuts.